-Additionally, as part of the Comprehensive Plan update, the Future Land Use map includes Mixed Use Nodes to encourage a mix of land uses.
-Regulations have been developed for each "node" and are intended to act as a development guide in order to promote the mixing of uses.
+Additionally, as part of the Comprehensive Plan update, Mixed Use Nodes will be identified to encourage a mix of land uses.
+Draft regulations have been developed for each "node" and are intended to act as a development guide in order to promote the mixing of uses.
 FAR's (Floor Area Ratios) are used to ensure that each node is developed with a minimum requirement of land uses in order to ensure the mixing of uses.
-Attached as Appendix D is the revised Future Land Use Map that identifies each node and the regulators for each node.